-Over five years (FY09-13), twenty new faculty FTE will be hired to supplement the faculty in the core academic units, including the development of the new unit on Environment, Society and Culture.
-The new faculty hires (including four (4) full professors, eight (6) associate professors, and eight (10) assistant professors) are expected to be split evenly between the natural sciences and engineering and the social sciences.
+Over five years (FY09-13), twenty new faculty FTE would be hired to supplement the faculty in the core academic units, including the development of the new unit on Environment, Society and Culture.
+The new faculty hires (including four (4) full professors, six (6) associate professors, and ten (10) assistant professors) are expected to be split evenly between the natural sciences and the social sciences.
 The additional amount of salary and benefits support needed from FY2009 to FY2013 to support the new faculty hires is \$2.95 million.
 (Table 10)